16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 provided by Shutterstock

 Your parent’s unpredictable reactions taught you that emotions were dangerous weapons that could be used against you, so you learned to shut them down before they could surface.
-Now, you often feel disconnected from your own emotional landscape, like you’re watching someone else’s feelings through a foggy window, unable to name or claim them as your own.
+Now, you often feel disconnected from your own emotional landscape, like you’re watching someone else’s feelings through a foggy window.
 When people ask how you’re feeling, you freeze up or give automated responses because you genuinely don’t know.
 The emotional literacy others take for granted feels like a foreign language you’re still struggling to learn.
+This disconnect can make it hard to form authentic connections with others.

 provided by Shutterstock